yuistar/iceberg-kafka-connect/README.md

 ### Minio

-This is a S3 compatible storage that is used to store the iceberg tables. https://blog.min.io/a-developers-introduction-to-apache-iceberg-using-minio/ It has a UI that can be accessed at `http://localhost:9000` it will look very similar to S3
+This is a S3 compatible storage that is used as the object store to host the data and its metadata https://blog.min.io/a-developers-introduction-to-apache-iceberg-using-minio/ It has a UI that can be accessed at `http://localhost:9000`

-the login credentials (configured in the `docker-compose.yml` file) are:
+the login credentials are configured in the `docker-compose.yml` file

-username: `admin` | password: `password`

 In the UI, in the user browser, you should see 1 bucket called `demo-iceberg`

+### Trino

+This will mount the `iceberg.properties` file into `/etc/trino/catalog/`  in the trino container.
+This file is a `catalog` config that configures the trino iceberg connector.

+Trino looks for catalogs in `/etc/trino/catalog/`.

+There is a trino UI at `http://localhost:8080` the login is `admin`

 ### Iceberg Rest Catalog